 Keythe Elizabeth Ward-Aguilar is an independent licensed insurance agent, and from time to time, will offer clients advice or products from those activities.
-Clients should be aware that these services pay a commission or other compensation and involve a conflict of interest, as commissionable products conflict with the fiduciary duties of a registered investment adviser.
-PCA always acts in the best interest of the client; including the sale of commissionable products to advisory clients.
+Clients should be aware that these services pay a commission or other compensation and involve a conflict of interest, as commissionable products conflict with the fiduciary duties of a registered investment advisor.
+PCA always acts in the best interest of the client, including the sale of commissionable products to advisory clients.
 Clients are in no way required to utilize the services of any representative of PCA in connection with such individual's activities outside of PCA.
-Keythe Ward-Aguilar participates in marketing activities via Ward Aguilar Financial, DBA.

-David K Hicok is an independent licensed insurance agent, and from time to time, will offer clients advice or products from those activities.
-Clients should be aware that these services pay a commission or other compensation and involve a conflict of interest, as commissionable products conflict with the fiduciary duties of a registered investment adviser.
-PCA always acts in the best interest of the client; including the sale of commissionable products to advisory clients.
+Bryan David Ward is an independent licensed insurance agent, and from time to time, will offer clients advice or products from those activities.
+Clients should be aware that these services pay a commission or other compensation and involve a conflict of interest, as commissionable products conflict with the fiduciary duties of a registered investment advisor.
+PCA always acts in the best interest of the client, including the sale of commissionable products to advisory clients.
 Clients are in no way required to utilize the services of any representative of PCA in connection with such individual's activities outside of PCA.
-David Hicok participates in marketing activities via Hicok Financial Solutions, DBA.